 As I stood up I noticed a ladybug on my pants.
 “Weird” I thought, because you just don’t see that many ladybugs where I’m from.
 I brushed it aside and went back in the house.

-My mother’s living room and dining room were, essentially, one big room separated by a large white archway in the middle.
-My mother’s hospital bed was in the living room and I slept on a sofa bed in the dining room, mere meters from her.
+My mother’s living room and dining room were, essentially, one big room separated by white archway in the middle.
+My mother’s hospital bed was in the living room and I slept on a sofa bed in the dining room.
 Since it wasn’t designed to be a bedroom, the only light I had was a big crystal chandelier that hung in the center of the room.
-It had a dimmer switch which I kept on low so as not to bother my mother.
+It had a dimmer switch which I kept on low.

 I was reading in bed when the chandelier dimmed completely and then went out.
 I didn’t think much of it.
 Lights go out sometimes.
 I got out of bed and realized that the dimmer had shut itself off completely.
 So, I turned it up a bit and climbed back into bed to continue reading.